 (3) Diamonds, to represent relationships among entity sets

 (4) Lines, to show the links between entities and relationships.

 This model is based on a collection of objects.
 Object has values stored in instance variable within the object.
 An object also contains bodies of code that operate on the object These bodies of code are called methods.
 This model introduces the concept of classes that contains objects having same type of values i.e.. same set of attribute names and same methods.
 Values of attributes determine the object along with the methods i.e., set of instructions, that are used to modify those values.
 At any particular moment of time, an object can be said to be the instance of the class.
 Two or more objects communicate each other by passing messages.
 The only way in which one object can access the data of another object is by invoking a method of that object.
 This action is called sending a message to the object.
 Thus, the call interface of the methods of an object defines that objects are externally visible parts.
 The internal parts of the object the instance variables and methods code are not visible externally.
 The result is two levels of data abstraction.

 (ii) Record-based Logical Models-

 These models are also used in describing data at logical and view levels.
-But in contrast to the object-based data models, they revolve around the records of the database and specify the overall structure of database, with the help of values of records.
-Record based models are so named, since the database is structured in fixed-format records of several types.
+But in contrast to the object-based data models, they revolve around the records of the database and specify the overall structure of the database, with the help of values of records.
+Record-based models are so named since the database is structured in fixed-format records of several types.